LuisSic/DockerCompose/README.md

 # Docker Example

 This example shows the use of Docker files to create different images and finally use Docker Compose to create the different containers for this architecture.
-Thanks to the reverse proxy we can access two different applications depending on the url.
+With the reverse proxy we can access two different applications depending on the url.
 An application that displays a static web page and another application that uses a redis database to store information.

 ## Usage
 You must enter each folder of each project and execute the following command.
 The following command must be run to build the image.